srtm_height_profile#

 Notes

-contains distances from Transmitter.SRTM data tiles (
+distancescontains distances from Transmitter.SRTM data tiles (

-manager also offers additional features such as automatic downloading of missing tiles or applying different interpolation methods (e.g., splines).
+*.hgt) need to be accessible bypycraf.
+It is assumed that these are either present in the current working directory or in the path defined by theSRTMDATAenvironment variable (sub-directories are also parsed).
+Alternatively, use theSrtmConfmanager to change the directory, wherepycraflooks for SRTM data, during run-time.
+TheSrtmConfmanager also offers additional features such as automatic downloading of missing tiles or applying different interpolation methods (e.g., splines).
 For details see Working with SRTM data.